Rosayxy/Rosayxy.github.io/_posts/2025-05-18-midnight-sun-quals-writeup.md

 First time solving a kernel pwn challenge in a CTF, and it was quite fun!
 Collaborated it with blingbling (thanks for saving me!!).

-This challenge implements a new syscall: sys_pwn and it offers an arbituary_write_random_number primitive.
+This challenge implements a new syscall: sys_pwn and it offers an arbitrary_write_random_number primitive.
 Also, the random number's lower 32 bits are returned to the user as the return value of the syscall.

 At first, I thought about overwriting some size of a struct to a large number, but it will require a kernel heap leak or such.

-Then blingbling and I thought about brute-forcing writing the modprobe_path to "/home/user/x" bit by bit (this can be done because the random number's lower 32 bits are returned to the user), and then trigger the modprobe_path to be executed.
+Then blingbling and I thought about brute-forcing writing the modprobe_path to "/home/user/x" byte by byte (this can be done because the random number's lower 32 bits are returned to the user), and then trigger the modprobe_path to be executed.

 Also some fun usages of modprobe_path:
 - https://docs.kernel.org/admin-guide/sysctl/kernel.html#modprobe